hackergrrl/scribe/README.md

 a hacky voice-based typing assistant using chromium's built-in speech recognition cloud service.

-the idea is to be able to hold down a key on my keyboard, say things, and have what i said be transcribed as if my keyboard has just typed it!
+i wrote this when my wrist pain was super bad and writing messages or notes was too painful to do much of. the idea was to be able to hold down a key on my keyboard, say things, and have what i said be transcribed as if my keyboard has just typed it!

 ## how it works
 there are 3 pieces running at the same time: